 In a similar vein, anise essential oil appears to relax muscles, which would also contribute to pain relief in many cases.
-To watch this action take place, researchers tested anise essential oil on pigs to evaluate the tracheal muscles' response to the application.
+To watch this action take place, researchers tested anise essential oil on isolated guinea pig tracheal chains to evaluate the tracheal muscles’ response to the application.
 The essential oil showed “significant relaxant effects.”
 (4)

-Not only did this study create implications for painful, tense muscles and topical applications, but it also demonstrated a bronchiodilatory response.
+This study demonstrated a bronchiodilatory response.
 In other words, breathing could improve in the case of inflamed or congested airways.

-Indications: Topical massage of sore muscles, inhalation during respiratory illness.
+Indications: Topical massage and inhalation during respiratory illness.

 3. Anise Oil Uses – Antifungal Options

 Topical fungal infections are uncomfortable and difficult to get a handle on, and systemic yeast can be devastating.
 Essential oils are often effective against fungal problems, sometimes even more so than other options.
-Anise in various forms, including the essential oil, seems to be effective against multiple kinds of fungi, including the dreaded Candida albicans.
+Anise in various forms, including the essential oil, seems to be effective against multiple kinds of fungi in vitro, including the dreaded Candida albicans.
 (5)